Financial Aid

 1. Quantitative Requirement – The quantitative requirement has two parts:

 Maximum time frame – To determine the maximum time frame, multiply the total hours required for the degree by 150%.
-As an example if the program required 33 hrs. x 150% = 50 hours.
-This includes credits attempted at any school prior to and while enrolled at Dalton State College, including hours that do not apply to your current program of study.
+As an example, if the program required 33 hrs. x 150% = 50 hours.
+This includes credits attempted at any school prior to and while enrolled at Dalton State College, including learning support hours and hours that do not apply to your current program of study.

 Policy Details